 Joggers are a type of casual pant made from fabrics like twill, chambray, and sometimes wool.
 They have a regular waistband (though sometimes elastic) and an elastic hem.
 They’re like a hybrid pant / sweatpant… thing.

 Are they OK to wear?
 Sure, why not.
 As long as you’re expected to dress casually wherever you’re headed, you can pull it off.

 Should you adopt the trend?
 Depends.
-As I write this in 2016, the jogger style is still current.
+As I write this, the jogger style is still current.
 Although, it’s been in stores for a few seasons at this point.

 If it’s a trend you want to incorporate into your wardrobe, I say go for it.
 Keep in mind, though, that this style in particular skews far to the casual end of the style spectrum.

 These pants are perfect for lounging around, running errands, and hanging out with friends – but are not business casual appropriate.

 “Is there a difference between the chinos you wear in winter vs. the ones you wear during summer?”